 She holds academic qualifications from the National University of Singapore (Ph.D.), where she was a recipient of the NUS Doctoral Research Scholarship, and Catholic University of Milan (LL.B and LL.M).
-She was a visiting researcher at the Lauterpacht Centre for International Law, University of Cambridge, and the Grotius Centre for International Legal Studies, Leiden University.
-She is a member of the editorial board of the Asian Journal of International Law.
-In 2021 she was awarded the young scholar prize of the European Society of International Law.
+She has been a visiting fellow at the Lauterpacht Centre for International Law, University of Cambridge, and the Grotius Centre for International Legal Studies, Leiden University.
+She is a member of the editorial board of the Leiden Journal of International Law (International Legal Theory section).
+In 2021 she was awarded the young scholar prize of the European Society of International Law for her paper on the securitisation of climate change in international law.

 From 2020 to 2022, Eliana was a Marie Skłodowska-Curie postdoctoral fellow at ACIL, where she worked on the ERC-funded research project 'Resource Wars in an Unequal World' (REWA).

 Prior to joining UvA, Eliana was a lecturer at Essex Law School (UK), where she taught public international law and human rights law.
-Before entering academia, she practiced as a lawyer in Milan specialising in white collar and environmental crimes; interned at the International Criminal Court; and worked as a Legal and Policy Officer at the Siracusa International Institute for Human Rights and Criminal Justice.
+Before entering academia, she practiced as a lawyer in Milan specialising in white collar and environmental crimes and interned at the International Criminal Court.